 Karma is Your Best Friend

 Karma is happening to you right now; you are now creating your karma.
-So, do yourself favor and give your actions, words and thoughts good intentions.
+So, do yourself a favor and give your actions, words, and thoughts good intentions.

 What Goes Around - Comes Around